ElemeFE/element/examples/docs/en-US/carousel.md

 Indicators can be displayed outside the carousel

 ::: demo The `indicator-position` attribute determines where the indicators are located.
-By default they are inside the carousel, and setting `indicator-position` to `outside` moves them outside.
+By default they are inside the carousel, and setting `indicator-position` to `outside` moves them outside; setting `indicator-position` to `none` hides the indicators.
 ```html
 <template>
   <el-carousel indicator-position="outside">